sunday-hao/sunday-hao/README.md

 - 👋 Hi, I’m @sunday-hao
-- 👀 I’m interested in mostly things in life
+- 👀 I’m interested in many things in life, including rising sun, growing plants, laughing dog ...
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me？You can attach me by scutzhouhao@163.com